 Interested persons who are looking to either find out if someone is married or order divorce decrees will have multiple government agencies through which to access said records; such custodians include the Office of the New York City Clerk, the Kings County Clerk’s Office, and the New York State Department of Health (DOH).

-Obtain Divorce Decrees & Exemplifications From the Kings County Clerk’s Office
+Obtain Divorce Decrees & Exemplifications Through the Kings County Clerk’s Office

 Divorce decrees and exemplifications can be obtained from the Kings County Clerk’s Office, but only persons who are party to the record, legal counsel and an individual who has authorization from the party of the record via an affidavit or notarized letter.7